wp-plugins/responsive-tabs/readme.txt

 4. Finding the shortcode (admin view)

 == Changelog ==
+= 3.0.1 =
+* SAFE UPDATE: No data loss for those upgrading from version 2.0 or higher
+* Fixed bug when updating from 2.0 to 3.0

 = 3.0 =
 * SAFE UPDATE: No data loss for those upgrading from version 2.0 or higher
 * New admin interface (new framework)